Perl, Perl 6, and Two Application Frameworks Release 2017 Advent Calendars - Slashdot

 Re: (Score:2)

+I'll second that.
+I once tried to understand what was going on in get_iplayer.
+It was completely opaque.
+Regexes can suck my ass.
+I spent several days trying to figure something out (I don't remember what I was trying to do) to no avail.
+I ended up giving up.
+To be fair, I'm not a professional programmer, but I don't often struggle that much with source code.
+I swear, every time I have trouble like that it's been with perl or with c++ when someone gets creative.

-How to tell if you've been using perl too long (Score:3)
+How to tell if you've been using perl too long (Score:5, Funny)